team-supercharge/SCForceUpdater/README.md

 SCForceUpdater provides class methods to configure it.

+### Initialization

 First you should call SCForceUpdater's initialization method: `initWithITunesAppId:baseURL:versionAPIEndpoint:`.
 A good place to do this at the beginning of your application delegate's `application:didFinishLaunchingWithOptions:` method.

+Also you should call the `checkForUpdate` method on the `[SCForceUpdater sharedUpdater]` singleton instance.
+We recommand to do this in the `applicationDidBecomeActive:` method of your application delegate class.

+### Localizations

 You can also customize the localization of the application: first you should set `setAlwaysUseMainBundle:` to YES, after this you should be able to redefine the following locales: